Lois Fowler: Curling career

 In mixed curling, Fowler won a provincial mixed title in 1998, throwing third stones for a team skipped by her son Rob.
 The team went 6-5 at the 1998 Canadian Mixed Curling Championship, losing in a tiebreaker.

 Upon turning 50, Fowler graduated to senior curling and won a provincial senior women's title in 2009 skipping a team which included Gwen Wooley, Lori Manning and Lynn Sandercock.
 Representing Manitoba, she led her team to a 9-2 record at the 2009 Canadian Senior Curling Championships, only to lose in the semifinal to British Columbia's Kathy Smiley.
 She won another provincial seniors title in 2013 with Wooley, Manning and new lead Joan Robertson.
-At the 2013 Canadian Senior Curling Championships, she led the team to a 7-4 round robin record, tied for third place with Quebec's Catherine Derick rink.
-They beat Quebec in the tiebreaker, but would lose in the semifinal to Alberta's Deb Santos.
+At the 2013 Canadian Senior Curling Championships, she led the team to a 7-4 round robin record, tied for third place.
+They beat Quebec in the tiebreaker but lost in the semifinal to Alberta's Deb Santos.

 The next season Fowler put together a new team with far more experience, with her former skip Bonar at third, three-time Hearts champion Cathy Gauthier at second and Allyson Stewart at lead.
 The team went 10-1 at the 2014 Canadian Senior Curling Championships, and would beat Saskatchewan's Lorraine Arguin in the final to claim the national senior championship.
 This qualified the team to represent Canada at the 2015 World Senior Curling Championships.
 Fowler led Canada to a 4-1 record in pool play, but won all three playoff matches, including defeating Italy's Fiona Grace Simpson rink in the final to claim the gold medal.
 After the win, Fowler retired from competitive curling.

-Personal life
+Personal life and death

-Fowler works as a realtor for Century 21.
+Fowler was a waitress and a banquet girl before becoming a realtor for Century 21 in 1983.
+She married curler Brian Fowler in 1972.
+Brian represented Manitoba at the 1987 Labatt Brier.
+Their children, Robert and Rhonda, were also curlers.

+Lois Fowler was diagnosed with ovarian cancer in 2017, and died of the disease on September 28, 2023, at the age of 68.